H0lzm1ch3l/SE-adlif/README.md

 **Notes:**
 - `datadir` is **mandatory** and should contain the datasets.
 - For SHD and SSC, data is downloaded automatically if not found at `datadir/SHDWrapper`.
-- BSD dataset is created on the fly, so `datadir` can point to an empty directory.
+- BSD and oscillation toy task, datasets are created on the fly, so `datadir` can point to an empty directory.
 - Results are stored in a local `results` folder unless `resultdir` is specified.
 - `<experiment_name>` refers to configurations in `./config/experiment/`.